ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-gc-tuning/optional_tuning.md

 As an example use case, in a Java application where startup performance is critical, tuning the young generation size can help.
 By increasing the young generation size, you can reduce the frequency of minor GCs during startup, leading to faster application initialization.

-Use the following command-line flag adjust the ratio of young to old generations from the default value of 2 for all GC algorithms:
+Use the following command-line flag to adjust the ratio of young to old generations from the default value of 2 for all GC algorithms:

 ```bash
 -XX:NewRatio= <N>